Home » Copenhagen for FREE: Top list of 39 experiences

 The Black Diamond

 Have you ever heard about the Black Diamond?
-This is an interesting library famous for it’s bold architecture and beautiful location just close to the canal.
+This is an interesting library famous for it’s bold architecture and very beautiful location just close to the canal.
 Additionally lots of activities going on inside the building.
 And yes there are windows in the Diamond but they are hard to spot.

 Søren Kierkegaards Plads 1